LuisaGroup/luisa-compute-rs/README.md

 The CPU backend is designed to be debuggable.
 If needed, it will perform runtime checks to detect errors such as out-of-bound access, bindless array type mismatch, etc. It will display error message containing the **host** stacktrace for pinpointing the error location.

 ## Usage
+### Building
 To get started, add the following to your `Cargo.toml`:
 ```toml
 [dependencies]
 luisa_compute = { git= "https://github.com/LuisaGroup/luisa-compute-rs.git"}
 ```
+You need to install `CMake` and `Ninja` to build the backends.
+More details about prerequistes can be found in [here](https://github.com/LuisaGroup/LuisaCompute#building).

-Then added the following to your files:
+In your project, the following to your files:
 ```rust
 use luisa_compute as luisa;
 use luisa::prelude::*;